CambriaSolutions/MSRFP-3717/README.md

 The quick start guide contains all the summary of all the different functions of the application [Quick Start Guide](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/Quick%20Start%20Guide.pdf)

 Cambria team followed the intuitive approach of Agile process and Human-Centered Design to develop the prototype that led the need to add more data elements and relevant data.
-Based on the user research and additional user stories, Cambria saw the need for additional attributes *[[Additional Dataset]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/Provider-Data/MS%20ITS%20RFP%203717-Vendor%20Challenge%20Dataset%20(FT).xlsx)*
+Based on the user research and additional user stories, Cambria saw the need for additional attributes *[[Additional Dataset]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/Provider-Data/MS%20ITS%20RFP%203717-Vendor%20Challenge%20Dataset%20(FT).xlsx)*  *[[Additional Dataset Process]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/Provider-Data/Extended%20Provider%20Data%20Service.pdf)*

 # U.S. Digital Services Playbook
 We followed the Digital Services Playbook and created a *[document](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/US%20Digital%20Services%20Playbook%20Checklist.md)* describing how we used the plays.